openstack-archive/anchor/README.md

     virtualenv .venv
     . .venv/bin/activate

-    ./setup.py develop
+To install a development version, run:

+    pip install -e '.[develop]'

+To install a production version with some authentication backend, run (where `auth_xxx` may be `auth_keystone` and/or `auth_ldap`):

+    pip install '.[auth_xxx]'

+The chosen authentication backend is only enabled if it's defined in the config file.
 The config file should be copied from `config.py` with any details updated.

-The service can be run with:
+The service can be run during development with:

     .venv/bin/pecan serve --reload config.py

+In production, the `--reload` parameter is most likely unnecessary.

 To test the service, generate the certificate request and submit it using curl: